andykayode63/github-onboarding-workshop/classes/session-01-2026-07-04-microsoft-entra/microsoft-entra-Elu-Emmanuel.md

 ### Challenges I faced
 The configs were successful.
 Could not practice PIM due to license limitation
 ---

 ## My Takeaways

 <!-- What was most valuable to you personally from this session? -->
-Ability to confidently establish a CA without hassle
+Ability to confidently establish a CA policy without hassle

 ---